 Allergic reactions may be caused by medications instilled into the eyes, such as eyedrops; other drugs or cosmetics; or pollen or other particles in the air.
 Insect stings or bites as well as infections from bacteria, viruses, or fungi can also cause the eyelids to swell.

 Removing the cause of swelling and applying cold compresses may relieve the swelling.
-If an allergy is the cause, avoiding the allergen can alleviate the swelling; a doctor may also prescribe drug therapy.
+If an allergy is a cause, avoiding the allergen can alleviate the swelling; a doctor may also prescribe drug therapy.
 If a foreign object such as an insect stinger is lodged in the eyelid, it must be removed.

 Inflammation of the eyelids (blepharitis) causes redness and thickening; scales and crusts or shallow ulcers often form on the eyelids, as well.
 Conditions that may occur with eyelid inflammation include staphylococcal infection on the eyelids and in the oil (sebaceous) glands at the edges of the lids, seborrheic dermatitis of the face and scalp, and rosacea.